 PARIS — Bernard Arnault has set Oct.
-27 as the opening day for the long-awaited Foundation Louis Vuitton, a striking new museum on the leafy fringes of Paris.
+27 as the opening day for the long-awaited Fondation Louis Vuitton, a striking new museum on the leafy fringes of Paris.

 The museum will showcase the corporate art collection of LVMH Moët Hennessy Louis Vuitton, adding a new cultural and architectural attraction to the French capital.